the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Restore the traditional Science Victory.

-- Revise the policy tree to make policies beyond the starting three + Rationalism actually worth taking.
+- Revise the policy tree to make policies beyond the starting three + Constitution and Rationalism actually worth taking.

 - Add more new factions and City-States, along with more new unique units and buildings for the existing factions.